 Right now, the flu is a severe problem in America.
 Because it is Winter right now, people are often in close proximity to one another (primarily indoors).
 Unfortunately, the flu spreads easily.
 Be that as it may, there are things you can do to minimize the chances of catching the flu (or a cold).
-Here are some suggestions:
+Here are some suggestions/ways to prevent getting the flu:

 - Get a flu shot- although not appropriate for everyone, many of us benefit from getting inoculated.
 In particular, if your doctor recommends getting it, go as soon as possible to get a flu shot.
 Anyone who has a compromised immune system is at higher risk for getting ill.
 If you are not confident as to whether you ought to get a flu shot, just ask your doctor.